subverb/subverb/doc/LibraryFunctions.md

 is taken into account.
 These should be set up before calling the function.
 Unparsed options will be passed back via `$SV_UNPARSED`.

+## `sv_append_arrval ASS_ARRAY $KEY $VALUE $SEPERATOR` - append a string to a associative array's value ##

+This function will check, wether the given key of the array already has a value assigned.
+If not the new value will be assigned, otherwise a new string will be created by appending the old value, the `$SEPERATOR` and `$VALUE`.

 ## `sv_default_dir $CLASS` ##

 computes the directory, which should be used for the given class.